eslint/eslint/docs/src/rules/no-tabs.md

 This rule has an optional object option with the following properties:

 * `allowIndentationTabs` (default: false): If this is set to true, then the rule will not report tabs used for indentation.
+* `allowInComments` (default: false): If this is set to true, then the rule will not report tabs in comments.
+* `allowInStrings` (default: false): If this is set to true, then the rule will not report tabs in string .
+* `allowInTemplates` (default: false): If this is set to true, then the rule will not report tabs in template literals.
+* `allowInRegExps` (default: false): If this is set to true, then the rule will not report tabs used in RegExp literals.

 #### allowIndentationTabs